magwenelab/WeavePop_Cneoformans/README.md

 </details>

 <details>
-<summary> Install AGAT in its own environment -- when used in Snakemake the workflow uses a separate installation of the environment, but to use it independently install it with this instructions: </summary>
+<summary> Install AGAT in its own environment -- when used in Snakemake the workflow uses a separate installation of the environment, but to use it independently install it with this instructions </summary>

 Run this lines one by one:
 ~~~